Collection agencies typically offer two types of collection services to their clients. “Fixed Fee” and “Contingency Only” service.

 - Calls from a debt collector are more impactful than written demands.

-- Most agencies do USPS change of address check only in Fixed fee service.
-They do not perform skip-tracing, which is a more accurate tool to locate the debtor and his phone number.
+- Most agencies do USPS change of address checks only in Fixed fee service.
+They do not perform skip-tracing, a more accurate tool for locating the debtor and his phone number.
 In Contingency service, almost all collection agencies rely on skip tracing.

-- A debt collector is able to negotiate payment terms even with those tough debtors.
+- A debt collector can negotiate payment terms even with those tricky debtors.
 For example, he may put the debtor in installments or settle the amount in one lump sum payment slightly lower than the original amount due.

 When is the Fixed Fee service beneficial?